 - Free Swimming Lessons for Kids in Need

 The Chaplain at the Clark County Family YMCA wants to support children of severe need or abuse.
-Research has shown that kids suffering from abuse could be helped through the healing process by the simply act of swimming.
+Research has shown that kids suffering from abuse can be helped through the healing process by the simple act of swimming.
 Chaplaincy started to raise money so these kids could take swimming lessons.
 To date we have helped over 200 kids heal through this process along with giving them a great life skill.

 - Vancouver Civic Leaders and First Responders Prayer Breakfast

 The Clark County Family YMCA is the presenting sponsor for the Vancouver Civic Leaders and First Responders Prayer Breakfast.
 This event draws up to 900 people throughout the Clark County region.
 Annually where we hear a great keynote speaker and get the opportunity to pray over those we entrust with our well being.
 Give us an opportunity to thank them for their service.